Should you buy to let through a limited company?

 The mortgage interest relief restriction, which is being phased in over four years having started in April 2017, is the main driver for more people looking at this model.
 As landlords lose tax relief benefits many are looking for a solution to keep their portfolio profitable.

-Recent, multiple, changes to the tax treatment of transactions regarding the purchase and running of investment properties will, undoubtedly, increase the costs of running both a single investment property or a portfolio of properties regardless of the size of the portfolio.
+Recent, multiple, changes to the tax treatment of transactions regarding the purchase and running of investment properties will, undoubtedly, have increased the costs of running both a single investment property or a portfolio of properties regardless of the size of the portfolio.

 Choosing to set up a limited company to purchase and manage your buy to let property/properties is not a straightforward correct answer however.
 Depending on your circumstances and income sources, either personal ownership or company ownership could be the more profitable solution.